 Born Grant DeVolson Wood, he was an iconic American painter raised in east Iowa.
 He is best known for paintings of rural America in a style known as Regionalism.
 He died the day before his 51st birthday of pancreatic cancer.

-Grant Wood had a typical rural America view of the world, with it’s rolling hills, father plowing the back 40, followed by deep, rich, turned soil and farm animals.
+Grant Wood had a typical rural America view of the world, with its rolling hills, father plowing the back 40, followed by deep, rich, turned soil and farm animals.
 Skinny dipping in the creek and walking to a one-room schoolhouse; feeding the chickens and slopping the hogs.
 All this changed when his father died and the family moved to Cedar Rapids, “the big city.”
-His widowed mother had to eek out a living for he, his older brothers and sister, doing whatever she could.
+His widowed mother had to eke out a living for him, his older brothers and sister, doing whatever she could.
 Grant took a paper route and soon became apprenticed in a local metal shop.
 His 2 brothers and sister got odd jobs as well.

 “My American image is made up of what I have come across, of what was ‘there’ in the time of my experience—no more, no less.”

 Kids Helped Out

 I think it was because of this that Grant Wood became such an odd-job man that he would try anything that crossed his path.
 After high school, he enrolled in The Handicraft Guild, an art school run entirely by women in Minneapolis.
 He went back to Iowa and taught in a one-room schoolhouse for a time, and did some work as a silversmith.
 He painted signs for local businesses and made deliveries.
 Anything he could do to help out his mother was not beyond him.
 Those were the days when kids pitched in if they could.